fullstackedorg/docs/docs/introduction.md

     *   With a server (AWS, Azure, Google Cloud, Self-Hosted, etc.)
     *   Using a web hosting service (CloudFlare, Vercel, Netlify, etc.)

 While these solutions are great to make your app accessible to the general public, they can become insecure and costly for projects you intend to use solely or with a distinct group of people.
 Developer program fees, days-long app reviews, complexe user management, data transfer fees can all feel counterproductive when your goal is simply to build and run your projects on your own and known people devices.
 So why can’t we just run our app the same way we do on our local machine?
-What if we could let peple run `npm start` anywhere?
+What we could `npm start` anywhere?
 That’s why I created FullStacked.

 — cplepage

 ## How it works

-> This section explains in-depth how FullStacked runs local-first web-like projects anywhere.
-If you are looking for help on how to build a project inside FullStacked, go to the Getting Started page or the Guides section.
+> This section explains in-depth how FullStacked runs local-first web-like projects anywhere.\
+> If you are looking for help on how to build a project inside FullStacked, go to the Getting Started page or the Guides section.

 There are 4 key components in FullStacked

 *   Core

-    *   Built with GO and compiled to C library.
+    *   Built with GO and compiled to a C library.

     *   Access to native functionalities.